SOCIALIST MONUMENTALISM AND VOODOO RITUALS

 We’ll leave Ouagadougou and board our morning Air Burkina flight to Cotonou, the largest city in Benin.

-The architectural landscape of Benin bears, indeed, the strong influence of the country’s powerful cold-war allies: modernist buildings and socialist realist monuments were built all over Benin’s largest towns, further enriching a preexisting diverse architectonic heritage of colonial opulence, Islamic curviness and vernacular quaintness.
+The architectural landscape of Benin bears, indeed, the strong influence of the country’s powerful cold-war allies: modernist buildings and socialist realist monuments were built all over Benin’s largest towns, further enriching a preexisting architectonic heritage of colonial opulence, Islamic curviness and vernacular quaintness.

 Movies and books: In Search of Voodoo: Roots to Heaven (Djimon Hounsou, 2018); Cobra Verde (Werner Herzog, 1987); The Viceroy of Ouidah (Bruce Chatwin, 1980); Amazons of Black Sparta: The Women Warriors of Dahomey (Stanley Alpern, 1998).